-This is a difficult time for our family, with me retiring from active duty in the US Army and us relocating to a new state.
 Our friends face conflict; one father berating himself for being chronically impatient with his children and another for spending so little time with his.
 Several couples have become empty nesters in the past few years, and miss their children painfully.
 Many friends have reached middle age, doubt that their current work is meaningful, and don’t know what to do in the second half of their career.
 Perhaps a long forgotten baby dedication verse would give us all hope…and peace.

 We all struggle with who we are, and with finding our place in the world.
 A young lady in my employ yesterday told me that she doesn’t need validation, but of course she does; we all do.
 Another explains and defends herself with almost every other phrase.
 Many people are emotionally crushed by the slightest insult, and others react angrily to the smallest correction.
 Relationships rupture over words spoken harshly or misunderstood.
 We delude ourselves into thinking that we are independent, and that we want to be.
 Too often we go through life alone.